tubearchivist/docs/mkdocs/docs/Installation.md

 # Detailed Installation Instructions

+!!! note
-NOTE: To install Tube Archivist using Docker, the default method, please see the [project README for instructions](https://github.com/tubearchivist/tubearchivist#installing-and-updating).
+    To install Tube Archivist using Docker, the default method, please see the [project README for instructions](https://github.com/tubearchivist/tubearchivist#installing-and-updating).

 ---